Indonesia Cultural Trip. Day 4-5: Mataram

 A big drum for prayer calling, was donated by a private organization

-It was our last meal, so we had a dinner at Sate Rembiga Lesehan, a special culinary of Lombok.
+It was our last meal, so we had dinner at Sate Rembiga Lesehan, a special culinary of Lombok.
 While Lesehan is actually a culture of buying food or something while sitting on a mat.
-So, we had two set of sate rembiga that cost 25,000 rupiah each and a soup.
-Oh ya, the sate set comes with a plate of rice, as opposed to nasi himpit or ketupat.
+So, we had two sets of sate rembiga that cost 25,000 rupiah each and a soup.
+Oh yeah, the satay set comes with a plate of rice, as opposed to nasi himpit or ketupat.

 A nice restaurant that provides plenty enclosed huts